weweb-assets/ww-calendar/AI.md

 Events:
 - `eventClick`: {value: eventData} - Triggered when an event is clicked
 - `viewChange`: {value: viewData} - Triggered when the calendar view changes
-- `eventCreated`: {value: eventData} - Triggered when an event is created
+- `eventCreated`: {value: eventData} - Triggered when an event is created by selecting a time slot
 - `eventUpdated`: {value: eventData} - Triggered when an event is updated
 - `eventDragStart`: {value: eventData} - Triggered when event dragging starts
 - `eventDragEnd`: {value: eventData} - Triggered when event dragging ends